 Nick grew up in Edinburgh, Scotland, and received his LL.B. with first class honors from London University’s King’s College in 1994, his LL.M. with high honors from Emmanuel College, Cambridge University, and an American LL.M. from Harvard Law School, where he was a Fulbright Scholar.
-After law school, Nick worked at Debevoise & Plimpton, spending one year in New York and four years in London as a transactional lawyer for private equity funds and European telecommunications companies.
+After law school, Nick worked at Debevoise & Plimpton in London and New York, representing private equity funds and European telecommunications companies.
 Nick joined Williams & Connolly LLP in 2001.
 He taught antitrust law as an Adjunct Professor of Law at Georgetown University Law Center from 2005 to 2008, and has also lectured in civil liberties and constitutional law at the University of London.
-He is married to the fiction writer and NPR correspondent Mary Louise Kelly, and they live in Washington, DC with their two sons.
+He is married to the NPR host and novelist Mary Louise Kelly, and they live in Washington, DC with their two sons.

 - In 2018, representing CoStar Group, an international commercial real estate data firm, in copyright and unfair competition litigation in federal court in Missouri, and coordinating related copyright lawsuits against the defendant’s agents in The Philippines and India.
 The developments in this case have been reported on by The Wall Street Journal, The American Lawyer, Bisnow, The Telegraph, The Business Journal, and Law360.

 - In 2018, representing HSBC in a $508 million mortgage-backed securities suit in New York.
 In December 2017 a New York appellate court reversed the trial court and dismissed the claims against HSBC.
 Law360 reported that “the ruling marks the first time a case of its kind has been dismissed on this basis.”

 - Representing major motion picture studios in the landmark MGM v.
 Grokster copyright case against the providers of peer-to-peer file-sharing services, including Kazaa.